Boost Your Critical Thinking for Career Growth

 Employers specifically look for candidates with strong critical thinking skills to ensure that they have employees who can reliably find logical solutions to problems.
 While many employees can operate within well-structured environments and carry out team tasks, critical thinkers can be relied upon to make decisions independently.
 In any fast-paced and innovative work environment, that ability for independent decision-making and problem-solving can add real value to any team.

 Confident managers who want to avoid the need for micromanagement always appreciate critical thinkers.
 An effective critical thinker typically has strong communication skills, adapts to changing situations, can solve problems on their own when necessary, and makes sound decisions that consider all available facts and options.
-Many critical thinkers also possess powerful creative thinking too, which ensures innovation that helps companies remain competitive in the marketplace.
+Many critical thinkers also possess powerful creative thinking, too, which ensures innovation that helps companies remain competitive in the marketplace.

-Examples of important critical thinking skills
+Examples of important critical thinking skills for career growth

 Analysis

+Critical thinking for career growth includes the use of analytical skills.
 Analytical skills are some of the most important abilities possessed by critical thinkers.
 In fact, without the ability to analyze a situation and a given set of facts, critical thought would be impossible.
 Of course, analysis is a skill set that encompasses several different abilities, including:

 • Observational abilities that are used to examine a problem from multiple perspectives